robified/cc-mongodb/README.md

 # mongo-promises
+- This is a MongoDB project.

+## Concepts I Learned
+- The MongoDB installation process
-- Created a mini game using promises.
+- Created a mini game using promises
+- Review core fundamentals of MongoDB